xdrie/niacop/README.md

 + activity tracking mode will monitor active windows and applications and timestamps
 + run with `niacop activity`

+### time machine

++ time query for finding what window was in use at a given time
++ run with ex. `niacop timemachine "7:15 PM on May 22"`

 ### book

 + an interactive mode to just type words, they're split up by spaces